v-rajagt/IntuneDocs/intune/apps/app-configuration-policies-outlook-smime.md

 Outlook for iOS supports two ways to deliver certificates to devices so that they can be used for S/MIME:

 1. Users can email S/MIME certificates to themselves and install them from attachments within Outlook for iOS on their mobile devices.
 2. Administrators can import encryption certificate histories from any Certification Authority to Endpoint Manager.
 Endpoint Manager will then automatically deliver those certificates to any device that the user enrolls.
 Generally, Simple Certificate Enrollment Protocol (SCEP) is used for signing certificates.
-With SCEP, the private key is generated and stored on the enrolled device and a unique certificate is delivered to each device a user enrolls, which can be used for non-repudiation.
+With SCEP, the private key is generated and stored on the enrolled device and a unique certificate is delivered to each device that a user enrolls, which can be used for non-repudiation.
 Administrators import encryption certificate histories for their users to Endpoint Manager, which then delivers all of the user’s encryption certs to any device they enroll.
 Lastly, Endpoint Manager supports derived credentials for customers who need support for the NIST 800-157 standard.
 On iOS, the Company Portal is used to retrieve signing and encryption certificates from Intune.

 ## Configuring Outlook for iOS S/MIME in Endpoint Manager
 To configure Outlook for iOS S/MIME in Endpoint Manager, including automatically delivering S/MIME certificates that Outlook for iOS can use, use the following steps: